Reddy206/zira-task-management/README.md

 It should have the following functionalities :

-User should be able to create Task of type Story, Feature, Bugs.
+1. User should be able to create Task of type Story, Feature, Bugs.
-Each can have their own status.Stories can further have subtracts.
+2. Each can have their own status.Stories can further have subtracts.
-Should be able to change the status of any task.
+3. Should be able to change the status of any task.
-User should be able to create any sprint.
+4. User should be able to create any sprint.
-Should be able to add any task to sprint and remove from it.
+5. Should be able to add any task to sprint and remove from it.
-User should be able to print 6.1) Delayed task 6.2) Sprint details Tasks 6.3) assigned to the user based on Task Status Will see all Task get all disableTask of sprint
+6. User should be able to print 6.1) Delayed task 6.2) Sprint details Tasks 6.3) assigned to the user
+7. based on Task Status Will see all Task

+## Curl Urls of APIs

 curl --location 'localhost:9091/api/users' \
 --header 'Content-Type: application/json' \